 Build your first embedded data product now.
 Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 Iframes have been around since the early days of the internet.
 For years, web developers relied on these simple HTML elements to embed all types of content in their web pages.
-But technology evolves rapidly, and today, the iframe is going out of fashion.
+But technology evolves — and today, for embedded analytics specifically, the iframe is no longer just going out of fashion.
+It's becoming a product liability.

-In modern software development, using iframes is like using a flip phone instead of a smartphone.
-If you want to embed external content on a webpage, iframes do the job just fine, but they lack the speed, sleekness and user experience that more modern components offer:
+In modern software development, using iframes for analytics is like using a flip phone instead of a smartphone.
+If you want to embed external content on a webpage, iframes do the job just fine — but they lack the speed, integration, and user experience that modern embedding approaches offer.

 Web components are a set of JavaScript APIs for developers to create reusable, custom elements that can be embedded in web pages and platforms.
 These widgets operate independently, so they don't interfere with other parts of your code.